 NATALIE: No. I have not murdered anyone.

 BOB: Good.
-So if we took the totality of your “bad behavior” or what some people call “sin” (and I’ll address that in a couple of minutes) then you don’t deserve death.
+So if we took the totality of your “bad behavior” or what some people call “sin” (and I’ll address that in a couple of minutes), then you don’t deserve death.
 In the legal exchange sense, you have not committed enough sinful acts to deserve death.
-Even in that sense there is a legal transaction sense of the Garden, misbehavior, the state of man and Jesus paying the penalty by dying on the cross, it doesn’t quite make sense.
+Even in that sense, this legal transaction idea of the Garden, misbehavior, the state of man, and Jesus paying the penalty by dying on the cross, it doesn’t quite make sense.
 It doesn’t quite add up.
-The reality is that the exchange that took place in Genesis 3 is the exact opposite of the exchange Jesus offers on the cross – and that is that we gave up life for death.
+The reality is that the exchange that took place in Genesis 3 is the exact opposite of the exchange Jesus offers on the cross, and that is that we gave up life for death.
 Jesus comes back and offers our death for His life.
 Does that make sense?

 BOB: I think I will answer that.
 Ask me again in about seven minutes.

 NATALIE: Okay.
 I jumped in too soon.

 BOB: No, no. That’s the question!
 That’s the reason I think people really struggle with this particular teaching because that is so prevalent.
 It’s not 100% wrong.
 I really struggle with the language of it, “depravity.”
 Here’s what I would say.
 Adam and Eve, both natural and spiritual beings living in a Garden where God says to them, “You are in constant relationship with my breath where My breath comes to you, lives in you, and moves through you.”
 In such, Adam and Eve are the hinge between the heavenly or spiritual realm and the material realm.
 Adam and Eve as both physical beings and spiritual beings are the conduit by which God enters the physical realm.
 Even at that point, He comes and walks with them in the Garden, right?
 So what makes them who they are is that joint nature of material and spiritual.